ppy/osu-wiki/wiki/Contests/en.md

 # Contests

-This article lists contests that ran before late-2016.
-Please see [the website's contests page](https://osu.ppy.sh/community/contests) for contests that ran after late-2016.
+This article lists contests that are not listed on the [website's contests page](https://osu.ppy.sh/community/contests) (mostly before late-2016).

 ## Official Beatmapping Contests